Creating your personal website using Quarto

 You can delete _site/ if it exists and if you’re publishing with GitHub Pages

 If you previewed or built your site before setting output-dir to docs in _quarto.yml, you’ll notice a _site/ directory inside your repository – this is the default output directory name.
 Because GitHub Pages will expect a docs/ folder to deploy from, you can delete _site/ altogether (and push your deletion, if you’ve already committed / pushed _site/ to GitHub).
+A couple options for deleting files / directories:

 1. Send all of your website files from your local git repository to your remote GitHub repository: